 Based on MHW depth values, T_a profiles were then divided into three categories: Category 1 (shallow, 0-150 m), Category 2 (intermediate, 150-700 m) and Category 3 (deep, > 700 m).
-It's noteworthy that within the SAP area, float profiles categorized as Category 2 and Category 3 consistently exhibit no negative temperature anomalies.
-However, they are classified into these categories based on their respective depths, shallower or deeper than 700 meters.
+It's noteworthy that within the SAP area, floats categorized as Category 2 and Category 3 consistently exhibit no negative temperature anomalies.
+However, they are classified into these categories based on their respective depths-shallower or deeper than 700 meters.
 Additionally, despite the limited number of profiles available in this region, they all fall within the cyclonic gyre.
 Hence, we are confident in considering them as representative of the entire SAP region.
-The median profile (\tilde{T}a) for each category was obtained by spatially averaging all the available data in the different sectors in the warm period using 2022 and FLOAT climatology Argo data.
-Considering that the 2022 MHW extends until the spring of 2023, (Marullo et al., 2023), the median profiles \tilde{T}a for the fall period were also examined to investigate the accumulation of the heat in the water column.
-The mean T_a averaged in the surface, intermediate and deep layers as well as other additional information (number of profiles, MHW depth, max T_a and depth of max) are listed in Table 2.
+The median profile ($\underline{T}a$) for each category was obtained by spatially averaging all the available data in the different sectors in the spring-summer period using both 2022 and FLOAT climatology Argo data.
+Considering that the 2022 MHW extends until the spring of 2023, (Marullo et al., 2023), the median profiles \underline{a} for the fall period were also examined to investigate the accumulation of the heat in the water column.
+The mean Ta averaged in the surface, intermediate and deep layers as well as other additional information (number of profiles, MHW depth, max T_a and depth of max) are listed in Table 2.

-averaged temperature and salinity Argo floats profiles for each sector in order to support the vertical heat penetration.
-The same procedure was adopted to calculate the N2 anomaly with respect to FLOAT climatology.
+Lastly, the Brunt-Väisälä frequency squared (N^2) for the year 2022 and in the upper 150 m depth was computed using monthly averaged temperature and salinity Argo floats profiles for each sector in order to characterize the vertical heat penetration.
+The same procedure was adopted to calculate the N^2 anomaly with respect to FLOAT climatology.